 Georgia's HOPE ScholarshipHOPE — Helping Outstanding Pupils Educationally — is Georgia's unique scholarship program that rewards students with financial assistance in degree, diploma, and certificate programs at eligible Georgia public and private colleges and universities, and public technical colleges.
 HOPE is funded entirely by the Georgia Lottery for Education, which also funds Georgia's statewide pre-kindergarten program.
 Since the HOPE Program began in 1993, over $3.5 billion in HOPE funds have been awarded to more than 1 million students attending Georgia's colleges, universities, and technical colleges.
 You can benefit from HOPE in several ways.

-Financial Aid Forms: my.ccga.edu
+Financial Aid Forms: portal.ccga.edu

 EligibilityTo receive HOPE Scholarship funding, students must: